gdbroman/broman.blog/_posts/2020/2020-12-16-bad-horse-good-horse.md

 permalink: bad-horse-good-horse
 ---

-In *Zen Mind, Beginner’s Mind*, the author Suzuki asks; would you rather be a bad horse, or a good horse?
+In *Zen Mind, Beginner’s Mind*, author Shunryu Suzuki asks; would you rather be a bad horse, or a good horse?

 Naturally, we’d all want to be a good horse.